 Thanks to Barbara DeFelice and William Fontaine of Dartmouth College for this chart.

-In 2011 the HathiTrust was sued by the Author’s Guild for copyright infringement for digitizing material still under copyright.
+In 2011 the HathiTrust was sued by the Authors Guild for copyright infringement for digitizing material still under copyright.
 On October 10, 2012, federal court Judge Harold Baer sided with the HathiTrust, citing the service’s “contribution to the progress of science and cultivation of the arts” and support for accessibility requirements of the Americans with Disabilities Act.
+In summer 2014, Judge Baer's ruling was upheld in the Second Circuit Court of Appeals.